Common Workers Compensation Injuries

 - Exposure to loud noises

 If you sustained vision or hearing damage in a workplace accident, you are entitled to Workers' Compensation benefits under Pennsylvania law.
 The Law Offices of Richard A. Jaffe, LLC will relentlessly pursue compensation for medical bills, lost wages and other specific loss benefits for vision and hearing loss, whether partial or total.
 If your claim is denied, we will fight tirelessly on your behalf throughout the appeals process.
 Whatever it takes to secure the benefits you need - and deserve - after sustaining a workplace injury.

-Though certain mental health conditions brought on by work can make you qualified to receive Workers’ Compensation benefits, most Workers’ Compensation claims based on stress, anxiety or other mental trauma are initially denied.
-You want an experienced, knowledgeable and aggressive Workers’ Compensation lawyer who understands what you need to prove to succeed in your claim to help you pursue Workers’ Compensation for your work-related mental stress claim.
+Though certain mental health conditions brought on by work can make you qualified to receive Workers' Compensation benefits, most claims based on stress, anxiety or other mental trauma are initially denied.
+You need an attorney who understands what you need to prove to help you pursue workers' compensation for your work-related mental stress claim.

 We will help you seek benefits for any type of mental condition, such as:

 - Anxiety, depression, or post-traumatic stress disorder arising out of a workplace incident, such as experiencing a distinct traumatic incident or an objective reaction to abnormal working conditions